google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 The log uses a binary Merkle Hash Tree for efficient auditing.
 The hash algorithm used is one of the log's parameters (see {{log_parameters}}).
-We have established a registry of acceptable hash algorithms (see
+This document establishes a registry of acceptable hash algorithms (see
 {{hash_algorithms}}).
 Throughout this document, the hash algorithm in use is referred to as HASH and the size of its output in bytes as HASH_SIZE.
 The input to the Merkle Tree Hash is a list of data entries; these entries will be